-Philip has a practical focus on business transactions and this is a result of a background in civil engineering.
+Philip has a practical focus on business transactions; which is a direct result of an engineering background.
 Philip has nearly 20 years in acquisition and finance transactions including credit facilities, project finance and construction financing.
-Active clients include business owners, developers, first nations and lenders which are focused on electricity, oil & gas, construction and manufacturing.
-In addition, Philip has provided legal support to seven operational run-of-river and wind facilities which represent over $600 million of capital expenditures.
+Active clients include business owners, first nations and developers which are focused on electricity, oil & gas, construction and manufacturing.
+In addition, Philip has provided legal support to seven renewable power projects which represented over $600 million of capital expenditures (run-of-river and wind).
 Philip previously practiced at a national firm in Calgary focused on finance and acquisitions.

 Member, Clean Energy BC